WilkThomas/Softwater-Development/docs/index.md

 # SOFTWATER DEVELOPMENT

-Developing a GUI for a user friendly way of accessing data from the USGS database.
-This database doesnt have a UI currently, so this would be a great desktop application to help users filter and view the data.
+Softwater Development is striving to develope a GUI for a user friendly way of accessing data from the USGS database.
+This database doesnt have a UI currently, so this would be a great R based web application to help users filter and view the data for use in research, policy making, and more.

 ### Problem Statement